jaiarobotics/jaiabot/src/doc/markdown/environment_setup.md

 pip install -r requirements.txt
 ```

 In addition to the `flask` module, you need to have the python `dccl` module installed.
-Clone this repository outside of your local copy of the jaiabot repo.
+Clone this repository outside of your local copy of the JaiaBot repo.

 ```
 sudo apt install python3 python3-dev python3-pip python3-protobuf